ABOUT TAP

 Occupation: Lawyer

-LLP.
-Kevin also served as Corporation Counsel for the City of Troy, was President of the Rensselaer County Bar Association, and is currently serving on an Of Counsel basis with the Troy law firm of Martin, Shudt, Wallace, DiLorenzo & Johnson.
+Kevin P. Glasheen is a lifelong Troy resident and attorney with a distinguished legal career spanning private practice, corporate law, and public service, including roles at National Grid and as Corporation Counsel for the City of Troy.
+He continues to serve the community on an Of Counsel basis with the Troy firm of Martin, Shudt, Wallace, DiLorenzo & Johnson.

 BOARD MEMBER